sharetribe/sharetribe/README.md

 Default configuration settings are stored in `config/config.default.yml`.
 If you need to change these, we recommend creating a `config/config.yml` file to override these values.
 You can also set configuration values to environment variables.

-### Experimental: Docker container installation
+### Experimental: Docker container installation (Optional)

+> Docker allows you to package an application with all of its dependencies into a standardized unit for software development.

+This is taken from [Docker's own explanation](https://www.docker.com/whatisdocker) of what Docker is.
+If you want to set up Sharetribe as a Docker package, follow the instructions below. **Note that this setup method is not currently supported and the instructions are most likely outdated.**

 #### Prerequisite

-Prerequisite: Docker and Fig need to be installed.
-If you are on a non-linux OS, you also need to have Vagrant.
+Docker and Fig need to be installed.
+If you are on a non-Linux OS, you also need to have Vagrant.
 If you can successfully run `docker info`, you should be good to go.

 ```bash
 brew cask install virtualbox